LadnerJonas/PGdP-Tests-WS21-22/README.md

 # PGdP-Tests-WS21-22
  PGdP-Tests-WS21/22 is a student-created repository used to share code tests.

+### Important Note:

+As requested by Prof. Dr. Pretschner this repository will get closed after W04H01.

 ---
 ## "Legal status"
 >Es ist alles erlaubt, was die Lösung nicht verrät.